 Picking the best gaming keyboard for you means sifting through tonnes of different options, from different brands, at different prices, with different features.
-To help you make a decision, we've put together this list of the best gaming keyboards you can buy in 2022.
+It's an important decision that could be the difference between winning and losing in some of the most fiercely competitive games.
+To help you make a decision, we've put together this list of the best gaming keyboards you can buy in 2023.

-Every single keyboard on this list will improve your gaming prowess.
+Every single keyboard on this list will improve your gaming prowess (although might not quite make you eSports level just yet).
 But do you want it to be wired or wireless?
 With interchangeable keycaps or without?
 Do you want it to look cool or does it just need to be functional?

 Below, you'll find a quick round-up of our top choices, we’ve also got a guide to the best mechanical keyboards if none of the gaming keyboards here take your fancy.

 The best gaming keyboards you can buy today

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 If you’ve got the money to spend and are willing to invest, then the best premium gaming keyboard in our opinion is the Razer Huntsman V2.
 With optical sensors and mechanical switches, this gaming keyboard really is impressive.
 We also love how many cool tech features it has that serious gamers will appreciate.

 Or if you’re looking for something in the middle ground, we feel that the best gaming keyboard for most people is the superb Das Keyboard X50Q RGB.
 With a sleek aluminium build, advanced Gamma Zulu switches and cool coloured lighting options, it’s a sound choice for any gamer.

 Not fussed about having a separate number pad, or looking for something more compact?
 The best tenkeyless keyboard you can buy is the Roccat Vulcan TKL Pro.
 Superbly designed and speedy to use, it's definitely worth taking a look at.